Updated: August 8, 2023

 - Increase Retention with a High Ceiling for Growth

-There’s no better strategy to reduce employee turnover than by hiring better candidates for your business right from the beginning.
+There’s no better strategy to reduce employee turnover than hiring better candidates for your business right from the beginning.

-Benefits are no longer two-weeks vacation and mediocre health insurance.
+Benefits are no longer two-week vacation and mediocre health insurance.
 More modern benefits might include life insurance, disability pay, maternity/paternity leave, remote work, matching 401(k), and general wellness perks, like gym memberships or public transport compensation.

 Start by setting goals to see how various individuals respond.
 Some people take longer for certain tasks than others and you might find that one person is faster at one thing but slower on another.
 Use this as a way to personalize delegation and keep people happy and feeling valued.
 There’s no better way of retaining employees than by making sure they feel like an important part of the team.

-It’s not just important that you get to know each of your employees well, it’s also important to build camaraderie among your staff.
+It’s not just important that you get to know each of your employees well; it’s also important to build camaraderie among your staff.

 Getting each person started off on the right foot is critical to reducing quick turnover.
 A poor training program can leave new staff members with unrealistic expectations, no direction, or frustration with the direction of the business.
 Build a thorough training manual and program for each new staff member.

 Figure out an internal structure of promotions and raises for the first year or two for any new associate.
-From there, think about ways that you can continue to add responsibility and pay to your longest tenured employees.
+From there, think about ways that you can continue to add responsibility and pay to your longest-tenured employees.
 Managerial positions or similar titles are a good place to start.